maziac/DeZog/documentation/Usage.md

 Support for MAME is new and at the moment only experimental.
 MAME implements a gdbstub that can be accessed from DeZog via a socket.
-Therefore it is necesary to start MAME (v0.242) with e.g. these options:
+Therefore it is necessary to start MAME (v0.242) with e.g. these options:
 ~~~bash
 ./mame pacman -window -debugger gdbstub -debug -debugger_port 12000
 ~~~